1. Southernmost Point

 9. Mile Marker 0 Sign

-with a photo next to the iconic Mile
+Key West with a photo next to the iconic

 Traveling via the Express is truly the

-best way to get to Key West or Fort
+best way to get between Key West, Fort

 11. Audubon House and Garden